santedb/dev-doc/developers/server-plugins/service-definitions/user-notification-relay-provider.md

-User Notification Relay Provider (INotificationService in SanteDB.Core.Api)
+`INotificationService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a notification service which manages the sending of a notification